ikigai-kevin-k/studio-sdp-mirror/docs/getting-started/configuration.md

 # Configuration Guide

-This guide explains how to configure the Studio SDP Roulette System for different environments and use cases.
+This guide explains how to configure the Studio SDP System for different environments and use cases.

 ## Configuration Files